Sexual Misconduct ~ Texas Board of Nursing (BON)

 Even if you know that you didn’t do anything wrong, or you believe that it’s just a minor issue, it could be extremely helpful to have a nurse attorney at your side.
 We can represent you through the entire license defense process, potentially avoiding or lessening any disciplinary sanctions that could become part of your permanent record.

-For additional questions about sexual misconduct, or if you would like to schedule a free legal consultation, please call (503) 232-9280, or e-mail email@example.com.
+For additional questions about sexual misconduct, or if you would like to schedule a free legal consultation, please call (512) 829-5619, or e-mail email@example.com.
+Note that the free consultation is ONLY for professional licensing matters.